TEBlair/ShinyAppProj/README.md

 # ShinyAppProj
 This is a collection of files for Data613.
-This project will create a shiny app that will create an interactive data visualization using data on the Monthly cost of goods for the last 10 years in America.

 This project aims to develop an interactive Shiny app that visualizes the Monthly Cost of Goods in the U.S. over the past 10 years, with a focus on food Consumer Price Index (CPI) inflation.
 The application will provide insights into price trends and allow users to explore different food categories through interactive features.

 Key Features:
 - Time-Based Slider: Enables users to analyze food price trends over time.